ankitk50/ankitk50.github.io/_posts/2020-05-23-ConvolutionSignalTheory.md

 Apart from this, convolutions also work with images and have immense applications in image recognition, filtering, etc. These are some interesting topics, which I would cover separately in my future posts.

-### Example 3:
+### Example 2:

-In image processing, slightly different terminologies are used.
-Instead of having a signal/system, here we have an input image(signal) and an image kernel (system).
-As images are nothing but matrices, the kernel (also known as filters) is a matrix (usually smaller than your image) used to apply effects on an image such as blurring, sharpening, outlining etc.
+I would like to briefly tough upon image processing where slightly different terminologies are used.
+Instead of having a signal/system, we have an input image(signal) and an image kernel (system).
+Images and the image kernel are nothing but matrices.
+The image kernel (also known as filters) is a matrix (usually smaller than your image) used to apply effects on an image such as blurring, sharpening, outlining etc.

-The convolution operation here as well, involves shifting and adding.
-The kernel slides over the image.
-As the kernel slides, an element-wise multiplication is performed with the pixels of the image.
-The sum of these multiplications becomes a pixel of the output/filtered image.
+Again, the convolution operation involves shifting and adding.
+The kernel slides over the image, element-wise multiplications are performed with the pixels of the image, and lastly the sum of these multiplications becomes a pixel of the output/filtered image.

 Given below is an example of convolution operation between two matrices: